ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### P. Choose the 'Opt to Register' option.

 Upon receiving a request to start a new registration, the system performs the following steps:
-1. Validates the time since the last sync from server to client has not exceeded the maximum duration permitted (configured from Admin portal).
+1. Validates the time since the last sync from server to client has not exceeded the maximum duration permitted (configured from admin portal).
    * Sync includes Master data, Login credentials, Pre-registration data, Registration center config, Registration center setup, User role setup, Policies, Registration packet status.
-2. Validates the time since the last export of registration packets from client to server has not exceeded the maximum duration permitted, if applicable (configured from Admin portal).
+2. Validates the time since the last export of registration packets from client to server has not exceeded the maximum duration permitted, if applicable (configured from admin portal).
-1. Validates the number of registration packets on the client yet to be exported to server has not exceeded the maximum limit, if applicable (configured from Admin portal).
+1. Validates the number of registration packets on the client yet to be exported to server has not exceeded the maximum limit, if applicable (configured from admin portal).
 1. Reads the config setting that determines if the geo-location of the machine needs to be captured before every registration or captured at beginning of day only.
-1. Before every registration, the system captures geo-location of the machine and validates that the captured location is within x meters of the registration center location (Both x and the center location are configured from the Admin portal).
+1. Before every registration, the system captures geo-location of the machine and validates that the captured location is within x meters of the registration center location (Both x and the center location are configured from the admin portal).
 1. If captured at beginning of day only, validates that the beginning-of-day location is within x meters of the registration center location.
 1. On successful validation, sends a response and proceeds to the next step of choosing a pre-registered or non pre-registered applicant.
 1. In case of failures validation, triggers appropriate error messages.